turingschool/curriculum/tutorials/systems/automation.markdown

 ( EXCEPT that it runs in a different environment )
 ( so PATH and such might be jacked up )
 ( cron jobs should "assume nothing" about the current env -- use full paths and such )

+Creating a cron job that calls a rake task is _almost_ as easy as typing the rake command into the command line.

+The one major caveat is that the cron job runs in a different environment.
+This means environment variables, even very important ones like PATH, may be completely different.
+This can cause major headaches in your cron jobs.

+The solution is to "assume nothing" in your cron jobs.
+The most basic step to take here is to always use full paths in your cron jobs:

+WRONG WAY:
+`cd ~/projects/myrailsapp && rake myrailsapp:monthly_report`

+RIGHT WAY:
+`cd /Users/jeff/projects/myrailsapp && /usr/local/bin/rake RAILS_ENV=production myrailsapp:monthly_report`

+NOTE: To find the full path for your rake install try:
+`which rake`

 ### Timing